Civil naming ceremony: History

 In France, the civil baptism (or republican baptism) originated from the Law of 20 Prairial, Year II (8 June 1794) relative to the civil status.
 Reserved for municipal authorities.
 A civil baptism can be performed on all minors aged under 13 years, but their godparents must be adults.

 It fell out of practice in the 19th century, but restarted in 1892 by the socialist commune of Saint-Denis, in order to reduce the influence of religion on children.
 It was very popular during the Belle Époque in the north of France, before becoming rare.

 By country

 United Kingdom

 The civil naming ceremony is a ceremony practiced by local councils in the United Kingdom to provide a non-religious alternative for families.
 The ceremony is performed by the local civil registrar or an appointed official and a commemorative certificate is usually provided.
+This is a modern commercial innovation by register offices and local councils; naming ceremonies originated in the work of humanist celebrants to invent a meaningful secular alternative to religious baptisms and christenings.

 Civil naming ceremonies have no legal standing and are separate from birth registration which is a legal requirement.